dominickpastore/ruddr/docs/help.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 If hosts in your network don't receive IPv6 addresses (other than link-local
-addresses, which Ruddr always ignores), Ruddr will usually do the right thing
+addresses, which Ruddr ignores), Ruddr will usually do the right thing by
-be default: If no IPv6 addresses are found, it won't publish any.
-However,
+default: If no IPv6 addresses are found, it won't publish any.
+However, being
-being explicit will ensure Ruddr doesn't waste resources looking for an IPv6
+explicit will ensure Ruddr doesn't waste resources looking for an IPv6 address
-address when it doesn't need to (and ensures there are no surprises if a host
+when it doesn't need to (and ensures there are no surprises if a host does
-does happen to obtain an IPv6 address somehow).
+happen to obtain an IPv6 address somehow).

 There are two ways to explicitly disable publishing IPv6 addresses: